yijunL/FUR-API/README.md

 ## Baseline codes

-We have designed three baseline models that can utilize either BERT or CNN as the encoder.
+We have designed three baseline models for this task.

 * **AutoEncoder** AutoEncoder (AE) is extensively employed in anomaly detection, in which the key idea is to train the AE model with normal sample data.
 The model compresses the input data into a lower-dimensional latent space and then attempts to reconstruct the data back into the original space by a decoder.